bradypp/personal-website/src/content/projects/personal-website/index.md

     - Netlify
 ---

-My personal site was built using Gatsby.js, the modern react SSR framework.
+My personal site was built using the modern React SSR framework, Gatsby.js.

 I took advantage of GraphQL and the many Gatsby plugins to thoroughly optimize the site and easily query data from different data sources.